anandrajaram21/covidash/README.md

 - Python is the primary programming language used
 - Plotly Dash is the framework used to build the web app.
 (Plotly Dash uses Flask in its underlying implementation, so its very fast)
-- Facebook Prophet is the main library used to make the model that forecasts the cases.
-Some other libraries like Scikitlearn and Tensorflow were also used, but none of them provided as good a speed to accuracy ratio as Facebook Prophet.
+- Tensorflow is the main library used to make the model that forecasts the cases.
+Some other libraries like Scikitlearn and Facebook Prophet were also used, but none of them provided as good a speed to accuracy ratio as Tensorflow.
 - Plotly is the library used for all the data visualizations and graphs that you see on the dashboard.
 - Jupyter Notebooks were used widely for testing our models and our visualizations.
 - Docusaurus was used to make the project documentation.